lewistang-uk/aoc-in-sql/README.md

 Each puzzle input is read from a text file by the run.py script and saved line-by-line into a table.
 The query is then read and executed, with the output printed to stdout.

-All other processing was done in a single SQL query using SQLite.
+All other processing was done in a single SQL query using SQLite version 3.50.4.
 Note that SQLite does not have a splitting function or regular expressions by default, so other string methods were used.

 ---